EN ES

 Look Ahead

 Data-Driven Decision-Making: The Center for Parish Vitality will continue to support pastors and Family leaders by providing access to data to aid in critical decision-making.
-Through rigorous analysis of key factors such as demographics, finance, attendance, school enrollment, etc., we can assist parish leaders in making data-driven decisions with as much information as possible.
+Through rigorous analysis of key factors, such as demographics, finance, Mass attendance, sacramental practice, school enrollment, etc., we can assist parish leaders in making data-driven decisions with as much information as possible.

-Helping Hands: In partnership with the Pathway Lead (a parish staffer) from each Family, our 20+ liaisons (CPV staffers) continue to serve most Families of Parishes in support of the pastor and his team, bringing to bear some of the best practices in parish vitality.
+Helping Hands: In partnership with the Pathway Lead (a parish staffer) from each Family, our 20+ liaisons (Center for Parish Vitality staffers) continue to serve most Families of Parishes in support of pastors and their teams, bringing to bear some of the best practices in parish vitality.

 Thanks to everyone who continues to work tirelessly to support our parish leaders in the Beacons of Light process.
-Together, we can bring about renewed vitality in our Families of Parishes, and — with God’s help — build faith communities which will truly radiate the love of Christ as beacons of light!
+Together, we can bring about renewed vitality in our Families of Parishes, in a hope-filled future in which our parishes will truly radiate the love of Christ as beacons of light!

 Take The Survey

-The Parish Vitality Report highlights progress and challenges in the first year of Beacons of Light.
+The Parish Vitality Report highlights progress and challenges of Beacons of Light.
 Share your experience in your Family of Parishes by responding to the Parish Vitality Survey.

 Subscribe to Beacons Update